 This dual-sided product includes an eye cream with sunscreen for A.M. application and an eye cream without sunscreen for use at night.
 First, before we review the products, we must tell you that there is no research showing that eye-area skin needs anything different from skin elsewhere on the face.
-Eye creams are a waste of money.
 A well-formulated face product will work under the eye area as well.

 The A.M.
 Formula includes an in-part avobenzone sunscreen, though avobenzone and the other sunscreen actives in this formula aren’t the best for use in the immediate eye area (titanium dioxide and/or zinc oxide are preferred).
 Still, it provides broad-spectrum sun protection.
 We wish the base formula were at least a little exciting, but it isn’t.
 The amount of alcohol and the lack of truly state-of-the-art ingredients make it a very disappointing eye cream or face cream.
 It does contain cosmetic pigments that impart a subtle brightening effect.

 The P.M.
 Formula is a basic emollient moisturizer suitable for dry skin anywhere on the face.
 There are some intriguing ingredients in this eye cream, but none of them are present in amounts worth getting excited about.
 In the end, this is just another lackluster antiwrinkle product from L’Oreal.
 It cannot repair deep wrinkles and neither product contains a significant amount of vitamin A. L’Oreal refers to it as Pro-Retinol A, but the actual name is retinyl palmitate, an antioxidant that shows up in hundreds of moisturizers and is hardly the only helpful ingredient for skin.